Which Golfers Have Played In The Most Majors?

 By the time he made his farewell Major appearance at the 2005 Open, famously propping his left leg on the arch of the Swilcan Bridge at the Old Course, St Andrews and waving to the crowd before making birdie on the 18th of his second and final round, he had amassed 164 Major appearances.

 Another player from the same era is second on the list of men with the most Major appearances, South African legend Gary Player.
-He amassed 150 Major appearances between the 1956 Open, where he finished fourth, and the 2009 Masters at Augusta National.
+He played in 150 Majors between the 1956 Open, where he finished fourth, and the 2009 Masters at Augusta National.
 Along the way, he won nine of them.

 Arnold Palmer is immediately beneath Watson, having played in 142 Majors between the 1953 US Open and 2004 Masters, winning seven.
 Raymond Floyd completes the top five, with 127 Major appearances between 1963 and 2009, taking one of the titles four times along the way.